PhD in Chemical Engineering Curriculum

 - CBE 551 Advanced Chemical and Biomolecular Engineering Kinetics and Reactor Design, Spring

 - The PhD qualifying examination, consisting of a written part and an oral part.
-The written part covers the core fundamentals of the program (see the qualifying exam description in section 6 below), while the oral part is a presentation based on original research.
+The written part covers the core fundamentals of the program (see the qualifying exam description in section 6 of the graduate handbook), while the oral part is a presentation based on original research.

 - The comprehensive examination, consisting of a written part and an oral part.
 The written part is the dissertation proposal document.
 The defense of the dissertation proposal constitutes the oral portion of the exam.